Laverlin/Yet-Another-Sailing-App/README.md

 In **Laps View** you can see data from last 20 laps.
 This data stores permanently, even if you close the app and start it again, laps data will be on place
 - UP button shows previous lap
 - DOWN button scroll to next lap
 - BACK button offer you to clear all laps from permanent storage and drop lap counter to zero.

+======== 0.66 changes
+- set main menu as a default view from start

 ======== 0.65 changes
 - display distance covered in cruise mode